Straight to your inbox

 What’s the best way for publishers to segment their lists?
 Most businesses segment by demographics, past purchases, or buying behavior, but publishers tend to benefit most from interest-based segments.
 By allowing customers to select which content they want to receive based on their interests, response rates will likely increase.

 You can set up a preference center that allows subscribers to pick the kind of content that arrives in their inbox.

 With a preference center in place, subscribers do the segmenting for you by indicating their preferences.

-Email content is similar.
-Publishers take the time to personalize emails to build stronger relationships with their subscribers.
-If that doesn’t sell you on personalization, try this: Transaction rates for personalized emails are six times higher than those without.
-And, emails with personalized subject lines are 26% more likely to be opened.
+Publishers take the time to personalize emails to build stronger relationships with their subscribers, and transaction rates for personalized emails are six times higher than those using impersonal emails.
+Additionally, emails with personalized subject lines are 26% more likely to be opened.

 Many people assume personalization means adding a subscriber’s name to the subject line, but there are more ways to personalize an email than that.
-Take a look:
+For example:

 While personalization may take a bit of additional time, it’s an important aspect to add to each email.
 Research shows it’s well worth the time.
 Personalized emails improve click-through rates by 14% and conversions by 10%.